phidatahq/phidata/README.md

 Phidata is an AI toolkit designed to run LLM Apps with 1 command.

-It comes with templates for common AI Apps that you can run locally or on AWS.
+It provides production-ready templates for common AI Apps that you can run locally or on AWS.

 ## 🚀 How it works